TheGrayZ/talktally/README.md

 - WAV:
   - 44.1 kHz or 48 kHz; 16‑bit or 24‑bit; channel count per output as configured
 - MP3:
-  - 96–320 kbps CBR using FFmpeg’s `libmp3lame`
+  - 96–320 kbps CBR using FFmpeg's `libmp3lame`
 - FLAC:
   - Level 0–8; size varies with the chosen level